jacksleight/laravel-omni/README.md

 ## Sponsoring

-This package is completely free to use.
-However fixing bugs, adding features and helping users takes time and effort.
-If you find this useful and would like to support its development any [contribution](https://github.com/sponsors/jacksleight) would be greatly appreciated.
+This package is completely free to use, but if you find it useful and would like to support its development any [contribution](https://github.com/sponsors/jacksleight) would be greatly appreciated.
 Thanks! 🙂